UniversalDependencies/docs/_pal/feat/AdvType.md

 - manner: _xwarišn nē <b>tanīhā</b> xward_ "not to eat food **alone**"
 - time: _ud andak āhōg ī xwēš be wirāstan <b>pas</b> āhōg kasān bē guftan_ "And (one) has to correct one's own smallest fault, **then** point the fault of others!"

-Some examples of the feature and its use.
 <!-- Interlanguage links updated Út 30. června 2026, 10:58:41 CEST -->